-2.7.4 Sixth Form Dance, Drama and Performing Arts Scholarship
+2.7.4 Sixth Form Drama, Dance and Performing Arts Scholarship (up to 20% of tuition fees)

-It is desirable, but not essential, for candidates to have studied GCSE Dance or Drama.
+It is desirable, but not essential, for candidates to have studied GCSE Drama.
 All applicants sit a 45-minute written paper, with a choice of two questions: one related to plays studied and one related to live performance events (e.g. a piece of theatre, dance performance or musical theatre performance).
 Neither question refers to a specific play or performance but assumes that candidates have read and/or seen a number of productions over the last two years.
 You may have copies of your chosen text and/or two A4 sides of notes for each live production seen that you may want to write about.